tytydraco/yessleep/out/I_Found_a_Radio_Station_for_a_Town_that_Doesnt_Exist_Part_1.md

 **Jimmy**: "I was just telling them about what I saw—"

 \**Silence.
-Presumably the phone was hung up. after a few seconds of silence:\**
+Presumably the phone was hung up.
+After a few seconds of silence:\**

 **Teagan**: "Hmm."

 **Spencer**: "Well, that was something.
-Anyway, if you or anyone else has any information regarding the disappearance of Nicole, Martin, and Josephine, please call \[phone number redacted\].
+Anyway, if you or anyone else has any information regarding the disappearance of Nicole, Martin, and Josephina, please call \[phone number redacted\].
 Any information regarding their safe return will help."

 **Teagan**: "Now, back to the Halloween Festival—"